 - Serving Party Wall Notice to adjoining building owners prior to commencing building works is a legal obligation.
 Not complying means that you run the risk of being taken to court by your neighbours.
 They can appoint legal representatives and take out an injunction to stop your project.

 This could lead to serious delays in your building project as well as a potential claim from your building contractor for loss of income incurred as a result of stoppage.
 You are also liable for your neighbour’s legal fees.
 The financial implications could be substantial.

 A Party Wall Agreement may well seem like just another expense you could do without, but we hope the above shows a clear need to have a formal agreement in place.
-Serving Notice can help you avoid unnecessarily disputes with your neighbours, keep costs down and ensure a smooth project progression.
+Serving Notice can help you avoid unnecessary disputes with your neighbours, keep costs down and ensure a smooth project progression.

-At Squarepoint Surveyors, we will steer you through party wall matters with professionalism and integrity, in full compliance of all the legal requirements.
+At Squarepoint Surveyors, we will steer you through party wall matters with professionalism and integrity, in full compliance with all the legal requirements.
 We work with you to ensure that your interests are fully protected, aiming to maintain or even improve neighbourly relations before, during and after your building works are complete.

 Under the leadership of Scott Buchanan MRICS RMaPS MFPWS, our team is passionate about understanding buildings and taking a client-focused approach to delivering the best possible advice.
 Contact our team to discuss your party wall needs.